-Built by a king of Hoysala, Veera Ballala II, in around 1220 CE, Kedareshwar Temple is another gem of Hassan that is dedicated to Shiva.
+Built by the king of Hoysala, Veera Ballala II, in around 1220 CE, Kedareshwar Temple is another gem of Hassan that is dedicated to Shiva.
 Cradled on the banks of the river Narmada, the temple is constructed from soaprock in the old Hoysala style.
 The sculptures and intricate carvings depict the lives of the gods, Shiva and Vishnu.
-It is also one among the top tourist attractions to see in Hassan, especially for history buffs.
+It is also one of the top tourist attractions to see in Hassan, especially for history buffs.

 Timings: 10 AM-5 PM (Closed on Fridays).

 How To Reach: Hassan district is well-connected to Karnataka via major highways, airways, and railheads.
 Commuting within the town can be done via local transit.

 Accommodation nearby: Hotel Panchvati, Hotel Narayan Palace, Hotel Sachin International etc.

 9. Bucesvara Temple: Popularly Known As Koravangala Temple